maryumjam/capa/README.md

 * Hybrid agentic reasoning with rule-based and LLM pipelines
 * Domain-specific design for GxP/QMS compliance environments
 * Streamlit app development for interactive UX
+* Dockerized deployment for consistent, portable, and dependency-free setup

 ---